serialized-io/samples-java/event-feed-rx/README.md

 The FeedTest program will periodically poll the **order** feed from http://api.serialized.io/feeds/order and print out the events on the console.

-Note that if you haven't sourced any **order** events yet, no output will be visible.
+Note that if you haven't sourced any **order** events yet, no output will be visible - run the [OrderTest](https://github.com/serialized-io/samples-java/tree/master/event-sourcing) sample program to store a couple of test events to your event store at Serialized.

 The program will continue polling until it's closed.